NIWS slider

 Categorization of Mutual Funds Based on Asset Class:

 Equity Fund: The Fund Manager invests the fund in Equity Shares and Equity related instruments.
-An Investor with a high-risk appetite and long term goal horizon should invest in Equity Fund.
+An Investor with a high-risk appetite and long-term goal horizon should invest in Equity Funds.

 Diversified Equity Fund: Diversified Equity Funds invest the fund across all Segments, Sectors and Size of the Company.

-Segment of the Market: Fund Manager may focus on the size of the companies which belong to a particular segment such as large-cap, mid-cap and small-cap based on the market capitalization of the companies.
+Segment of the Market: Fund Managers may focus on the size of the companies which belong to a particular segment, such as large-cap, mid-cap and small-cap, based on the market capitalization of the companies.

-Sectoral Funds: The Sectoral Fund invest the fund in companies that belongs to a specific sector such as automobiles, banking, technology etc. The risk in Sectoral funds is higher than in diversified fund as the investment is concentrated in a particular sector.
+Sectoral Funds: The Sectoral Fund invests the fund in companies that belong to a specific sector, such as automobiles, banking, technology, etc. The risk in Sectoral funds is higher than in diversified funds as the investment is concentrated in a particular sector.

-Thematic Fund: Thematic Fund invest the fund in multiple sectors and stocks that belong to a particular theme as per the economic scenario or new opportunity.
-Such fund is more diversified than a Sectoral fund but still has a high concentration risk.
-For ex: The housing opportunity fund can invest in sectors which is a part of the housing scheme like Cement, Metals and Infrastructure Sector.
+Thematic Fund: Thematic Fund invests the fund in multiple sectors and stocks that belong to a particular theme as per the economic scenario or new opportunity.
+Such a fund is more diversified than a Sectoral fund but still has a high concentration risk.
+Forex: The housing opportunity fund can invest in sectors which is a part of the housing scheme, like Cement, Metals and Infrastructure Sector.

-For More information on Equity mutual Funds, you can enroll for Stock Market Course in Delhi
+For More information on Equity mutual Funds, you can enrol for stock market course in Delhi

 Fund Based on Strategies and Style of Selection of Securities:

 Growth Fund: Growth Funds invest in a portfolio of companies whose earnings are expected to grow at a rate higher than the average rate given the fundamental outlook of the economy.
-It aims at providing capital appreciation to the investors.
+It aims to provide capital appreciation to investors.

 Dividend Yield Fund: These funds invest in shares that have a high dividend yield.
-This fund pays a large amount of profit to investors in the form of dividend every year which suits conservative investors who need regular income.
+This fund pays a large amount of profit to investors in the form of dividends every year, which suits conservative investors who need regular income.

-Arbitrage Fund: Arbitrage Fund is low risk fund that invest for a short term in cash and derivatives segment to take advantage of mispricing.
-It suits an investor who tends to take advantage of low risk by hedge position and mispricing in two different segment
+Arbitrage Fund: Arbitrage Fund is a low-risk fund that invests for a short term in the cash and derivatives segment to take advantage of mispricing.
+It suits an investor who tends to take advantage of low risk by hedge position and mispricing in two different segments

 Advantage of Investing in Equity Based Fund:

-Capital Appreciation: The investor will get the capital appreciation of 15 to 18% compounded annual growth over a period of 7, 10 to 15 years horizon.
+Capital Appreciation: The investor will get the capital appreciation of 15 to 18% compounded annual growth throughout a 7, 10 and 15-year horizon.

-Diversification: An Investor will get the advantage of diversification by investing a small amount on monthly basis and thereby have the advantage of not to time the market by investing directly in individual stocks.
+Diversification: An Investor will get the advantage of diversification by investing a small amount every month and thereby have the advantage of not timing the market by investing directly in individual stocks.

 Risk management: Diversification of the equity portfolio will help the investor to reduce Risk by allocating funds in multiple schemes based on his objective.

-Startup Equity: There are some securities that are not available to retail investors due to wholesale placements to qualified institutions.
+Startup Equity: some securities are not available to retail investors due to wholesale placements to qualified institutions.
 Mutual Funds provide access to such securities through their portfolio.

 Disadvantage of Investing in Mutual Funds: